Canker Sores / Aphthous ulcers. The basics –

 Sensitivities to some types of foods and compounds have been reported to be triggers for outbreaks.
 These items include:

 - Cereal grains: buckwheat, wheat, oats, rye, barley, the gluten protein found in grains

-- Fruits and vegetables: lemons, oranges, pineapples, apples, figs, tomatoes, strawberries
+- Fruits and vegetables: lemons, oranges, pineapples, apples, figs, tomatoes, strawberries, eggplant

-- Other foods: nuts (walnuts), chocolate, shellfish, soy, vinegar, French mustard
+- Other foods: nuts (walnuts), peanuts, almonds, chocolate, shellfish, soy, vinegar, French mustard, tea, coffee, cola

-- Additives: cinnamonaldehyde (a flavoring agent), benzoic acid (a preservative)
+- Additives: cinnamonaldehyde / cinnamon oil (a flavoring agent), benzoic acid (a preservative), dyes

 - Other substances: toothpastes, mints, gums, dental materials, metals, medications

-Research suggests that products that contain sodium lauryl sulfate (“SLS”), a foaming agent found in most toothpaste and mouthwash formulations, may be associated with an increased risk for canker sore outbreaks.
+Some studies have suggested that the use of products that contain sodium lauryl sulfate (“SLS”), a foaming agent found in most toothpaste and mouthwash formulations, may place a person at increased risk for canker sore breakouts.

 F) Hormonal changes.